-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais, and decreased at Swansea Bay. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Letty Brongu (Nr Maesteg) and Swansea Bay during the last reporting period.
+Also, the rapid increase indicator was triggered at Letty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Swansea Bay. - There was one sample missing from each of the sites in the region.